poma-science/.github/README.md

 - **Integration Classes**: Uses `Doc2PomaReader`, `PomaChunksetNodeParser`, and `PomaCheatsheetPostProcessor` from `poma_integrations.llamaindex_poma`
 - **Key Features**:
   - Similar SQLite storage pattern as the LangChain example
-  - Uses LlamaIndex's `VectorStoreIndex` for retrieval
+  - Uses `VectorStoreIndex` from LlamaIndex for semantic retrieval
-  - Implements a post-processor to generate cheatsheets from retrieved nodes
+  - Applies a post-processor to generate cheatsheets from retrieved nodes
-  - Shows integration with LlamaIndex's query engine and REACT chat mode
+  - Demonstrates integration with LlamaIndex's `CustomQueryEngine`

 ### Common Patterns Across Examples